ugisozols/ember-simple-auth-rails-demo/README.md

 Ember.SimpleAuth and Rails 4 demo
 ==================================

-This is a demo on how to use Ember.js with Ember.SimpleAuth plugin and Rails 4 for the backend stuff + assets management.
+This is a demo on how to use Ember.js with [Ember.SimpleAuth](https://github.com/simplabs/ember-simple-auth) plugin and Rails 4 for the backend stuff + assets management.

+### Versions used

+* Ember.SimpleAuth - 0.0.8
+* Rails - 4.0.1

 ### Getting stuff to work